texastribune/data-visuals-create/README.md

 ## Installation

-While we recommend using the `npx` method above, you can also install the tool globally.
+While we recommend using the `npx` method, you can also install the tool globally.
+If you do, replace all instances of `npx @data-visuals/create` you see with `data-visuals-create`.

 ```sh
 npm install -g @data-visuals/create